nshmdayo/ofdir/README.md

-# sd — smart cd
+# sd — smart directory

-A smarter `cd` command for bash and zsh.
+A smarter directory command for bash and zsh.
 Jump to directories by fuzzy name, bookmark, or history — without typing full paths.

 ## Features